Tyler-Lopez/RunWithMe/README.md

 A fitness/social-media Android Application which aims to provide runners an easy way to locally connect safely and coordinate group-runs.

 ### Safety Features

 User safety is of utmost important in RunWithMe; users publicly broadcasting where and when they will be is inherently dangerous.

+* Default to gender-specific broadcasting(i.e. women to women).
+* When a user broadcasts their run publicly, other users have limited access to the

 ### UML Diagram
 Pending